 Emma Clancy – Chief Executive

-Emma joins us from global building products manufacturer BMI where she was Director of Care and is currently Chair of the Building Regulations Advisory Committee (BRAC).
-She has served the committee for over nine years and is heading up a number of committees providing expert advice to Government, helping to develop the future regulatory framework for buildings addressing sustainability and safety issues.
+Emma joins us from global building products manufacturer BMI where she was Director of Care and formerly served as Chair of the Building Regulations Advisory Committee (BRAC).
+She served the committee for over nine years and headed up a number of committees providing expert advice to Government, helping to develop the future regulatory framework for buildings addressing sustainability and safety issues.

 She boasts a wealth of experience in consumer protection, public policy and regulation during a career covering sectors including construction, banking, retail and not-for-profit organisations.

 Emma’s interest in consumer affairs can be traced right back to her early employment with Which?
 That led her to pursue other consumer-focused roles including serving two terms as a non-executive director of TrustMark – the Government-endorsed quality scheme for tradespeople.

-Prior to her role at BMI she was CEO of Certsure LLP – the leading regulatory body in the electrical contracting and energy sector which is focused on raising standards.
+Prior to her role at BMI she was CEO of Certsure LLP for 15 years – the leading voluntary regulatory body in the electrical contracting and energy sector which is focused on raising standards.
 Emma’s leadership and innovative thinking was credited with modernising the not-for-profit joint venture – moving it up more than 20 places in The Times Top 100 Companies to work for in 2018.

 Amanda Caton – Director of Communications

 Amanda has broad-ranging communications experience covering public relations, political engagement, marketing and events.

 Prior to joining CCW in 2018, Amanda was Head of Marketing and Communications at a national trade body, during which time she increased the Association’s media profile while representing the industry on a number of stakeholder working groups and committees, including joint projects with the London Mayor’s Office, Metropolitan Police and the Office for Security and Counter Terrorism.